Postgraduate in Interior Space Design. Private Perimeters

 Year 2018-2019: 5,950 € (plus 500 € in concept of registration fee)

-• College degree or university graduate degree in design.
+• University degree or university graduate degree in design.

 How to give meaning to domestic spaces and working environments?
 How do the new economic and social conditions affect to the solution of the architectural problems?